pieroproietti/penguins-eggs/README.md

 # Usage

 Once the package has been installed, you can have the new ```eggs``` command.
-Typing ```eggs``` will get the list of commands, typing ```eggs produces --help``` will get the eggs produce command help screen.
+Typing ```eggs``` will get the list of commands, typing ```eggs produce --help``` will get the eggs produce command help screen.
 You can also use the command autocomplete with the TABS key, you will get the possible choices for each command.
 In addition, there is a man page, so by typing ```man eggs``` you will get that help as well.
 A more guided approach can be made usind ```eggs mom```, will present a menu with various commands.

 ## Examples